 How does your lottery work?

-A day-of-performance lottery for $30.00 front-row seats will be held daily.
+A day-of-performance lottery for 26 select orchestra seats for $30.00 each will be held daily.
 Each day, 2 ½ hours prior to show time, people who present themselves at the Gershwin Theatre box office will have their names placed in a hat.
-30 minutes later, names will be drawn for 26 front-row seats at $30.00 each.
+30 minutes later, names will be drawn for 26 orchestra seats at $30.00 each.
 This lottery is available only in-person at the box office, with a limit of two tickets per person, cash only.
 Photo-ID required.
 Participants may enter their names ONE TIME ONLY PER PERFORMANCE; anyone who is discovered to have multiple entries will be disqualified and tickets will be revoked.

 Are there lower-priced tickets available?